diegomendez40/PhD_Thesis_Diego_Mendez-Romero/README.md

 67(11):10752-10759.
 DOI: 10.1109/TVT.2018.2868445

 Results: A computationally inexpensive, threshold-based abrupt-change detector called Simplified Maximum A Posteriori (SMAP) is presented.
 Simulations show this estimator greatly reduces channel tracking error in the target SNR range at a very small computational cost, thus outperforming previously known systems.

+### Paper 02 - Vehicular Kalman trackers

+Méndez-Romero, D. and Fernández-Getino García, M. J. (2020).
+Death/Birth and SNR Detection for Vehicular Kalman Channel Trackers.
+In 2020 IEEE 20th Mediterranean Electrotechnical Conference (MELECON) [16-18 June 2020], pages 104-108, Palermo, Italy.
+IEEE.
+DOI: 10.1109/MELECON48756.2020.9140497

+Results: This paper considers combined death/birth and SNR detection when SNR is dynamical and may drift.
+Simulation results compared different schemes combining SNR detection and SMAP and suggest that SMAP, while being robust to SNR drift, benefits from an accurate SNR detection.